AlexeyInc/Brute-force-protector/README.md

 ### Possible improvements:

-> __White/black lists check order__. <br /> Current solution have concrete order of checks on "does IP exist in white/black subnets lists".
-Firstly, we check white list, then black list.
+__White/black lists check order__. <br /> Current solution have concrete order of checks on "does IP exist in white/black subnets lists".
+Firstly, we check white list, then black list.  <br />
-> So if IP exist in some subnet from white list — we will allow sender to authorize and not check does this IP included in any of subnets from black list.*
+So if IP exist in some subnet from white list — we will allow sender to authorize and not check does this IP included in any of subnets from black list.*